Mike, I have to tell you that your 77 cast iron electrodes are fantastic--I need to order more to have it on hand.

-We used SSF-6 to braze stainless steel tube to a steel plate at over 70,000 PSI with a propane torch.
+SSF-6 brazes a stainless steel tube to a steel plate at over 70,000 PSI with a propane torch.

 Two pieces of stainless steel are silver soldered with a propane torch at 1150 degrees.

 Joining square steel tubing to mild flat bar steel with SSF-6 Silver Solder.
-We are using straight propane for this braze as it is lower temperature than most high content silver solders.
-The alloy finishes very nice and needing no machine work.
+Straight propane is used for this braze, as SSF-6 is lower temperature than most high content silver solders.

 Brazing two brass plates together using SSF-6 silver solder and a propane torch.
 You can use mapp gass or oxygen acetylene as well.

-SSF-6 Silver Solder brazes stainless steel to copper, brass, or steel... in any combination.
-Can be successfully applied using a propane torch, oxyacetylene, mapp gas or a natural gas torch.
+SSF-6 Silver Solder brazes stainless steel to copper, brass, or steel... in any combination, and can be successfully applied using a propane torch, oxyacetylene, MAPP gas or a natural gas torch.